dwd31415/GameSharing/README.md

 To use Game Sharing you only have to add the class body from AppActvity to your AppActvity.java class.
 Then copy the GameSharing.cpp and GameSharing.h files to your project and you are good to go.
+For more information please take a look at the wiki.

 Is my project still compatible with other operation systems if I use GameSharing
 ===============================================================================